eyaget/academic-kickstart2/content/publication/04-ESSoS2018/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the International Symposium on Engineering Secure Software and Systems (ESSoS'18)*
+publication: "In *Proceedings of the International Symposium on Engineering Secure Software and Systems (ESSoS'18), Springer*"
-publication_short: In *ESSoS*
+publication_short: "*Proceedings of the International Symposium on Engineering Secure Software and Systems (ESSoS), Springer*"

 abstract: